openSUSE/suse-vscode-doc/README.md

 ### Support for GeekoDoc's RELAX NG schema

 To let VSCode be aware of GeekoDoc, you need to associate XML files with the GeekoDoc schema.
-Add the following to `settings.json`:
+Add the following to `settings.json` and save the file in your user directory or the project's workspace:

 ```json
 "xml.fileAssociations": [